pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     mc.pvwatts_dc();
     mc.results.dc

-The ModelChain.sapm method works in a manner similar to the ModelChain.pvwatts_dc method.
-It calls the PVSystem.sapm method using stored data, then assigns the result to the ``dc`` attribute of ModelChain.results.
+The :py:meth:`~pvlib.modelchain.ModelChain.sapm` method works in a manner similar to the :py:meth:`~pvlib.modelchain.ModelChain.pvwatts_dc` method.
+It calls the :py:meth:`~pvlib.pvsystem.PVSystem.sapm` method using stored data, then assigns the result to the ``dc`` attribute of ``ModelChain.results``.
-The ModelChain.sapm method differs from the ModelChain.pvwatts_dc method in a notable way: the PVSystem.sapm method returns a DataFrame with current, voltage, and power results, rather than a simple Series of power.
+The :py:meth:`~pvlib.modelchain.ModelChain.sapm` method differs from the :py:meth:`~pvlib.modelchain.ModelChain.pvwatts_dc` method in a notable way: the PVSystem.sapm method returns a DataFrame with current, voltage, and power results, rather than a simple Series of power.
 The ModelChain methods for single diode models (e.g.,